SRA consumer credit

-Outcome 8.3 of the Code requires you to ensure that you do not make unsolicited approaches in person or by telephone.
-Outcome 2.1 says that you must not victimise or harass anyone in the course of your professional dealings.
+Paragraph 8.9 of the Code for Solicitors requires you to ensure that you do not make unsolicited approaches to members of the public.
+You should not victimise or harass anyone in the course of your professional dealings.

 When engaging with a client or third party debtor you should take steps to ensure that:

 - all communications are balanced, comprehensive and easily understood;